asaagawekar/Projrcts/README.md

 # Projrcts

-These prjects were made by me while i was persuing an course in ASP.NET.
+These projects were made by me while i was persuing an course in ASP.NET.